LONDON They may be a little wrinkly, and there may not be many of them, but centenarians are the fastest growing demographic in the developed world.

 "But an additional five years without any particular health problems would be another matter."

 LONGEVITY GENE POOL

 One thing is sure: the pool of people to work with is growing fast.
-There are around 450,000 centenarians in the world today and experts estimate there could be a million across the world by 2030.
+There are around 450,000 centenarians in the world today and experts estimate that thanks to aging baby-boomers, there could be a million across the world by 2030.